k2view-academy/K2View-Academy/articles/98_maintenance_and_operational/Fabric_And_TDM_Hardware_Requirements/02_hardware_req_for_dev_qa.md

 ### PostgreSQL

-- **PostgreSQL is generally required for TDM projects only**.
+- PostgreSQL is generally required for TDM projects only.
-- It can be deployed on a VM (In case it is deployed on a VM, use latest CentOS/Redhat Operating System with latest patches.) or alternatively use PostgreSQL as a service.
+- PostgreSQL can be deployed on a VM (In case it is deployed on a VM, use latest CentOS/Redhat Operating System with latest patches.) or alternatively as a service.
 - K2view supports PostgreSQL version 9.6 & 13.

  **For cloud deployments:**